-a.
-We request that suppliers provide us with information concerning usage and source (including the identity of smelters/refiners in our supply chain) of 3TG in the components, parts and products that they sell to us and their related compliance efforts through the completion of a Conflict Minerals Reporting Template.
+- a.
+We request that suppliers provide us with information concerning the usage and source (including the identity of smelters/refiners in our supply chain) of 3TG in the components, parts and products that they sell to us and their related compliance efforts through the completion of a Conflict Minerals Reporting Template.
 We follow up by email or phone with suppliers that do not respond to the request for a completed Conflict Minerals Reporting Template within a specified time frame.
-As part of the supplier on-boarding process, we require the completion of a Conflict Minerals Reporting Template or otherwise make inquiries concerning 3TG content.
+As part of the supplier on-boarding process, we require the completion of a Conflict Minerals Reporting Template or otherwise make inquiries concerning 3TG content. - b.

-- b.
 We use internally-approved written review criteria to identify incomplete responses, potential errors and inaccuracies in suppliers' Conflict Minerals Reporting Templates.
+As part of our review, we check whether smelters and refiners disclosed by suppliers processed the types of metals contained in the components, parts and products sourced from those suppliers.
 We follow up by email or phone with a supplier that submits an incomplete response or a response that we believe contains errors or inaccuracies or that otherwise provides a written response determined not to be suitable by us.
 We follow up with other suppliers as we deem appropriate. - c.
 We review smelter and refiner information that suppliers provide against the Smelter Reference List tab of the Conflict Minerals Reporting Template.
-To the extent that a smelter or refiner identified by a supplier is not on either of these lists, through the CFSI, we attempt to determine whether the listed entity is a smelter or refiner and to confirm its status. - d.
-We also review smelter and refiner information against the lists of "compliant" and "active" smelters and refiners and country of origin information published by the CFSI, the London Bullion Market Association ("LBMA"), the Responsible Jewellery Council ("RJC") and the Tungsten Industry Conflict Minerals Council ("TI-CMC").
-To the extent that a smelter or refiner identified by a supplier is not listed as "compliant," "active" or the equivalent by any of these independent third-parties, we consult information that the CFSI makes available to its members to attempt to determine whether that smelter or refiner obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in the DRC or an adjoining country.
+To the extent that a smelter or refiner identified by a supplier is not on this list, we request that the supplier confirm that the listed entity is a smelter or refiner and/or, through the CFSI or publicly available information, we attempt to determine whether the listed entity is a smelter or refiner. - d.
+We also review smelter and refiner information against the lists of "compliant," (which we also sometimes refer to herein as "certified" or "conflict-free") "active" and the equivalent smelters and refiners and country of origin information published by the CFSI, the London Bullion Market Association ("LBMA"), the Responsible Jewellery Council ("RJC") and the Tungsten Industry Conflict Minerals Council ("TI-CMC").
+To the extent that a smelter or refiner identified by a supplier is not listed as "compliant," "active" or the equivalent by any of these independent third-parties, we consult information that the CFSI makes available to its members to attempt to determine whether that smelter or refiner obtained 3TG from sources that directly or indirectly financed or benefitted armed groups in the DRC or an adjoining country. - e.
+Suppliers are categorized by internally-developed supplier risk levels, which assign risk across multiple criteria, including smelter or refiner certification status, "red flags" identified and the supplier relationship.
+Suppliers that are identified as being in higher risk categories are escalated in accordance with our risk mitigation procedures, which are described below.